sercel98/sercel98/README.md

 JavaFirebaseClient and CupiCampeonato were academic projects created using Java.
 The first one uses CloudFirestore service for a No-SQL realtime database, and the second one uses JasperReports to generate PDF reports based on SQL queries

 Kansy_Classroom_API and Auth_Example were ruby on rails projects where I consume different Google APIs such as Google Classroom API and Google Auth.
+Also, Foodlog is a nutritional log where a persona can store the history of the food they've consume along with the nutritional information such as carbs, proteins and fats.

 ## :speech_balloon: Contact